saaya28/rpl-summer-2022/halona/DailyLog.md

 * Finished code for transfer from dilution to final assay
 * Read through transfer learning tutorials
 * Looked at neural networks dealing with iris dataset
+## 7/1
+### To Do:
+* Finish assembling the code
+* Meet Rory to understand more about implementing neural networks on the NUC
+### Tasks Accomplished:
+* Attended journal club
+* Completed third attempt at writing the PyHamilton code
+* Had a meeting with Rory